yangymargaret/REUNION/README.md

 ## Usage
 ### Unify

-The command to use Unify to infer peak-TF-gene associations is as follows:
+The command to use Unify to infer peak-TF-gene associations is as follows (please find test_reunion_unify_1.py in the folder REUNION):

 python test_reunion_unify_1.py [Options]